-In older cats, the amount of staining, or tartar, on a cat's teeth is also an indicator of age which veterinarians use.
+In older cats, the amount of staining, or tartar, on a cat's teeth is also an indicator of age.
 However, with pets' teeth cleaning products readily available, tartar may not be a good indicator depending on the diligence of the cat's caregiver in providing a dental care program.
 Your veterinarian will also look for wear-and-tear on the teeth; the older the cat, the more its teeth tend to be worn down.
 However, this is only a very loose guideline for determining feline age.
 Therefore, while teeth are a good indicator of a cat or kitten's approximate age, they are not foolproof.

-A kitten's fur or hair, called coat, is baby-fine and soft.
-As a cat ages, its coat will thicken and coarsen somewhat.
+A kitten's fur or hair is baby-fine and soft, but as a cat ages, its coat will thicken and coarsen.
 It may also change color, becoming darker or lighter in shade.
 When a cat attains senior status, it may even develop patches of white or gray individual hairs, much as humans do upon aging.
 While it's not a guarantee of age, the coat helps a vet determine the age of a cat.

 Additionally, how well a cat grooms itself can help indicate how old the animal is.
 Cats are very clean creatures, but an older cat might begin to slack on caring for its coat as it gains weight with age, when dental problems cause the cat's mouth to hurt, or if arthritis make it painful to perform the characteristic twists and turns displayed during feline self-grooming.